 Keith Sharp obtained his Bachelor of Music degree in 1984, after which he started working as a string educator in the Gap region of Brisbane, Australia.
 He still holds this position to this day.
 In 1995, Keith completed a postgraduate diploma in education.
 Throughout his teaching career, he has produced award-winning string programs and ensembles while pursuing his passion for composition.
 His imaginative and exquisitely crafted works are highly popular throughout Australia and have gained recognition from teachers in the United States, Great Britain, and Germany.
 Keith is also active as a clinician, guest conductor, and guest lecturer.

-Keith Sharp earned a Bachelor of Music degree in 1984.
-He's been a string educator in Brisbane since then, creating award-winning programs and compositions.
-His works are popular in Australia and internationally.
+Keith Sharp earned his Bachelor of Music degree in 1984.
+He works as a string educator in Brisbane, Australia, producing award-winning string programs and ensembles and composing music.
+His works are famous in Australia and have gained recognition in the US, UK, and Germany.
 Keith is also a clinician, guest conductor, and guest lecturer.